Register to get access to free programming courses with interactive exercises

 Arrangement of elements in the grid CSS: Layout on the Grid

 In the last lesson, we created a 12-column grid.
-In this case, all the elements in it could only be placed one after the other, and had the width of one column.
-Of course, in real projects this is a rare situation.
-Often, each element has its own unique arrangement, and rarely do they stand just one after the other horizontally.
+In this case, all the elements in it could only be placed one after the other and had the width of one column.
+Of course, in real projects, this is a rare situation.
+Often, each element has its unique arrangement, and rarely do they stand just one after the other horizontally.

 Grid line numbering

-There are five vertical Grid-lines in this grid.
-The very first has two ordinal numbers: 1 and -5.
-There are 4 horizontal Grid-lines.
-The lowest one has the ordinal numbers 4 and -1.
+There are five vertical lines in this grid.
+The first line has two ordinal numbers: 1 and -5.
+Also, there are four horizontal lines.
+The lowest of them has the ordinal numbers 4 and -1.

-Now, knowing the ordinal numbers of all Grid-lines place our elements in the following order:
+Now, we know the ordinal numbers of all grid lines and can place our elements in the following order:

-• The first item will occupy 12 columns, starting with Grid-line number 1.
-It'll take up two whole rows.
+• The first item will occupy 12 columns, starting with the grid line number 1.
+It'll take up two whole rows

-• The second element should be located below the first element and will take up 4 columns, starting with the first.
+• The second element should be located below the first element and will take up four columns, starting with the first

-• The third element will occupy the remaining 8 columns next to the second element.
+• The third element will occupy the remaining eight columns next to the second element

-The end result is a typical 2-column layout structure.
-There are four properties in CSS Grid Layout for positioning elements along Grid-lines:
+The result is a typical two-column layout structure.
+There are four properties in CSS Grid Layout for positioning elements along grid lines:

-• grid-column-start — ndicates the initial vertical Grid-line of the element's location.
+• grid-column-start — indicates the initial vertical Grid-line of the element's location.

 • grid-column-end — indicates the final vertical Grid-line of the element's location.
 Note that the value indicates before which column to place the item.
 The column specified in this property is not activated.
-If you want to include the specified column as well, you need to add a new one.
-For example, for a 12-column layout, you need to enter 13 if you want to include the last column.
+You should add a new column to include the specified one.
+For example, you need to enter 13 for a 12-column layout to include the last column

 Note that we set grid-column-start for the header.
-This may seem superfluous, because the block starts from the first column.
-This is true if no end Grid-line is specified.
-If you remove the grid-column-start property, it's as if the element starts expanding from right to left instead of left to right.
+It may seem redundant since the block already starts from the first column.
+It is true if no end grid line is specified.
+If you remove the grid-column-start property, it's as if the element starts expanding from right to left instead of left to right:

-In order to make these properties more convenient to use, there are abbreviated ways to enter them.
+We can make these properties more convenient because there are abbreviated ways to enter them.
 They allow you to write start and end values using just one property.
-The grid-column property is used to specify the start and end strip horizontally.
+The grid-column property specifies the start and end strips horizontally.
 We use grid-row to do the same vertically.
 The value is the start and end strip, separated by slash /.

-If we use abbreviations, the example above can be written as follows:
+If we use abbreviations, we can write the example above as follows:

 .grid-header {